clingen-data-model/clinvar-curation-input-tool/README.md

 ## Release Notes

+### v1.15
+* Fixed addeition minor UI changes related to EP and PG related VCVs from the 03.Jun.24 HTML updates from clinvar. see bug [#83](https://github.com/clingen-data-model/clinvar-curation-input-tool/issues/83) for more info.

 ### v1.14
 * Fixed very minor bug introduced by a ClinVar UI html change to the VCV Germline DIV element.
 This minor change was introduced by ClinVar on 6/3/2024 and impacted the vcv_revstat and vcv_interp matching logic in content.js.